 Was it still good?
 Did scribs go bad if left in a broken egg for too long?
 She had no idea what counted as fresh.
 Jane would know, she was sure.

-Jane was already on the roof, seated in front of an easel with a piece of charcoal in her right hand.
-The canvas proclaimed her work, a woman painted in black angles, her body contorted into a spiral and her exaggerated teeth clenched in a rictus grin.
+Jane said nothing as Daria climbed the steps.
+Getting closer, Daria saw what her friend had created: an image of a woman painted in sharp black angles, her body contorted into a spiral and her exaggerated teeth clenched in a rictus grin.
 Fear and pain leapt straight from the image and into Daria's head.

 She'd never seen anything like it before.